tomekkorbak/strava-mcp-server/README.md

 - "Show me my activities from last week"
 - "What was my longest run in the past month?"
 - "Get details about my latest cycling activity"
+- "Get the GPS track and heart rate data for activity 12345"
+- "Show me the power zones for my last bike ride"
+- "Get detailed streams data for my morning run"
+- "Analyze the elevation profile of my latest hike"

 ## Error Handling